Kartaverse/Reactor-Standalone/Install.md

 ![Connect to Fusion](Images/Beta-6a-Connect-to-Fusion.png)

-Follow the instructions in this dialog to make the Reactor downloaded content show up inside of DaVinci Resolve/Fusion.
+Follow the instructions in this dialog to make the Reactor content show up inside of DaVinci Resolve/Fusion.

 ![Connect Reactor to Fusion](Images/Beta-6b-Connect-Reactor-to-Fusion.png)

 Click the "Create Script" button.
 A file named "Reactor Setup.lua" will be created on your computer's desktop folder.
-Open this folder up in a desktop folder browsing window.
+Open up this folder in a desktop folder browsing window.

 Start the Davinci Resolve/Fusion program.
 Navigate into an existing editing project.
 Then open up the "Workspace > Console" menu item.